alexwailan/rpinecone/README.md

 	$ntips: The number of tips in the tree

 # Output for iTOL
-Using the output from maria, there are two functions which can parse the output of the analysis to display on a tree on iTOL.
+Using the output from pinecone, there are two functions which can parse the output of the analysis to display on a tree on iTOL.
 Below is an example and description.

-	output <- maria(tree,5,3)
+	output <- pinecone(tree,5,3)

 	itol_labels_template(output) - Exports a data file for replacing Tip Labels with Sub-Group number (LABELS)